PayBy/PayBy-inApp-Android/README.md

 - **FAIL**: payment failed.
 - ~~PAID~~: ~~the payer paid successfully.
 Wait for the payee to receive the payment, at the same time, you can also query and track the payment status of the order by order NO.~~
 - **PAYING**: processing.
 Wait for the payment process to complete and return the final payment result.
+- **CANCEL**: payment canceled by user when they presses the cross button on the PayBy popup.(Added on version 2.1.0-RELEASE)

 # proguard-rules
 -keep class com.payby.android.iap.domain.value**{